Akash3121/Blockchain/Notes.md

 Which chain represents the truth?
 (Is it single chain or distributed chain)

+1)
 ![image](https://github.com/Akash3121/Blockchain/assets/87650180/2ab9af38-803d-4ed9-be57-04c5ca52a579)

 Then the longest chain will be the most truthful chain.

+2) If new blocks only gets added to the longest blockchain, this further supports the longest and the most truthful blockchain.